dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 ## Orchestrate service communication

 .NET Aspire provides orchestration features to assist with configuring connections and communication between the different parts of your app.
 The _AspireSample.AppHost_ project added the _AspireSample.ApiService_ and _AspireSample.Web_ projects to the application model.
 It also declared their names as `"webfrontend"` for Blazor front end, `"apiservice"` for the API project reference.
-Additionally, a Redis server resource labelled `"cache"` was added.
+Additionally, a Redis server resource labeled `"cache"` was added.
 These names are used to configure service discovery and communication between the projects in your app.

 The front end app defines a typed <xref:System.Net.Http.HttpClient> that's used to communicate with the API project.

 :::code source="snippets/quickstart/AspireSample/AspireSample.Web/WeatherApiClient.cs":::

-The `HttpClient` is configured to use service discovery, consider the following code from the _:::no-loc text="Program.cs":::_ file of the _AspireSample.Web_ project:
+The `HttpClient` is configured to use service discovery.
+Consider the following code from the _:::no-loc text="Program.cs":::_ file of the _AspireSample.Web_ project:

 :::code source="snippets/quickstart/AspireSample/AspireSample.Web/Program.cs" highlight="7-8,14-19":::